Alekaei/tide/CONTRIBUTING.md

 * Pull requests to fix open bugs and add new features
     * All code must be clearly commented
     *  Avoid dependencies unless necessary
-        *  A valid explanation is required to for new dependencies
+        *  A valid explanation is required for adding new dependencies
 * Create localizations

 Some features are more suitable for pods, such features will not be merged.
 This will be decided on a case by case basis.